MewsSystems/gitbook-connector-api/operations/services.md

 Negative or zero end offsets of the daily time unit define the daily service as depicted on the picture below.
 ![](../.gitbook/assets/timeunits-connector-day.png)

+#### Time unit interval length restrictions
+Interval length is allowed for up to 100 time units, but no more than 2 years.

 #### Time unit period